jonathancklee1/Social-Proof-Section/README.md

 # Social-Proof-Section
-4th project from Frontend Mentor
+4th personal project from Frontend Mentor using HTML and CSS only Utlisation of Flexbox for Layout